On the Morrison-Kawamata dream space and its applications: Foundations on Morrison-Kawamata dream spaces

-The following proposition establishes the existence of extremal contractions and flips for effective divisors in the category of MKD spaces.
+The following proposition establishes the existence of extremal contractions and flips for effective divisors in the category of MKD fiber spaces.

 \begin{proposition} Let $X/T$ be an MKD fiber space with $D$ an effective $\bR$-Cartier divisor.
-If $D$ is not nef$/T$, then there exists a $D$-negative extremal contraction $f: X \to Y/T$.
-Moreover, \begin{enumerate} \item if $f$ is a divisorial contraction, then $Y/T$ is still an MKD fiber space, and \item if $f$ is a small contraction, then there exists an $D$-flip $X \dto X^+/Y$ such that $X^+/Y$ is still an MKD fiber space. \end{enumerate} \end{proposition} \begin{proof} Let $A$ be an ample$/T$ $\bR$-Cartier divisor on $X$.
+If $D$ is not nef$/T$, then there exists a $D$-negative extremal contraction $f: X \to Y/T$ with the relative Picard number $\rho(X/Y)=1$.
+Moreover, \begin{enumerate} \item if $f$ is a divisorial contraction, then $Y/T$ is still an MKD fiber space, and \item if $f$ is a small contraction, then there exists a $D$-flip $X \dto X^+/Y$ such that $X^+/T$ is still an MKD fiber space. \end{enumerate} \end{proposition} \begin{proof} Let $A$ be an ample$/T$ $\bR$-Cartier divisor on $X$.
 If $D$ is not nef$/T$, then there exists $r>0$ such that $[D+rA]$ lies on the boundary of $\Nef(X/T)$.
+Since $D+rA$ is big$/T$, there exists a full-dimensional rational polyhedral cone $P\subset \Eff(X/T)$ such that $[D+rA]\in \Int(P)$.
+By Theorem~\ref{thm: Shokurov poly for nef},

-As $X/T$ is an MKD fiber space, $D+rA$ is semi-ample over $T$.
+is a rational polyhedral cone.
+Hence, after perturbing $A$, we may assume that $[D+rA]$ lies in the relative interior of a facet of $P\cap \Nef(X/T)$.
+Since $X/T$ is an MKD fiber space, the effective nef divisor $D+rA$ is semi-ample over $T$.
 Let $f: X \to Y/T$ be the birational contraction induced by $D+rA$.
-Then $f$ is a $D$-negative extremal contraction.
+Then $f$ is a $D$-negative extremal contraction with $\rho(X/Y)=1$.